Joyel-Shaju/exercises/000-initial-setup.md

 chmod +x setup.sh && ./setup.sh
 ```

-This might take some time based on your internet speed.
+This might take some time.

 ## Committing your changes